Heart and Vascular Care

 Living with AFib

 According to the National Stroke Association, 60-80% of strokes in those with AFib can be prevented.
-Because strokes can be fatal or life-altering, managing AFib and making an extra effort to stay healthy is extremely important.
+Because strokes can be fatal or life-altering, managing AFib and making an extra effort to stay healthy are extremely important.